briandowns/mapledb/README.md

 # MapleDB

-MapleDB is a simple key/value store module with a very simple API.
+MapleDB is a simple key/value store module with a very simple API that can be ran in-memory or persisted to disk .

 * get(key: String) -> String
 * set(key: String, value: Any) -> Nil